Kurt Jetta: Corporation analyses

 In July 2014, after Dollar Tree announced its acquisition bid of Family Dollar, USA Today shared Kurt Jetta's prediction that the merger would affect the entire economic sector shared by companies such as Walmart.
 Jetta's TABS Group formed a "senior-level team dedicated to supporting internal and customer-related initiatives with Walmart" and researched the methodology that enables this corporation to operate "on a chain and local level."
 Tying in with his consumer research related to the organic food industry, Jetta et al. found that Walmart suffered in some areas after it "jumped on the organic bandwagon a little too soon".

 He also reviewed Walmart’s change in practice of charging almost all their vendors a stocking fee.
 Formally the corporation charged these fees sporadically.
 While a common practice among other retailers, Jetta notes that the change for Walmart, " suggests that they are seeking areas to offset their increased investment in wages, as well as offset their lack of organic revenue growth."

-Additionally, he weighed in on the Chapter 11 bankruptcy filing by retailer chain A&P. He said that the retailer “…has been a dead man walking for 20 years, and the gig is finally up.”
-Jetta predicts that while one of A&P’s largest creditors might take over some of the stores, many will close and better-managed competitors will purchase the rest.

 When Ahold NV and Delhaise Group merged to become one of the largest supper market chains in the United States, Jetta noted his approval of the $560 million in savings the companies will incur after just 3 years, was “vital in a flat market.”

 Jetta also shared his insights about Apple Stores' EasyPay innovation in Macworld, after a court case was pending about Eric Shine who "was accused of trying to walk out of the Apple Store on New York’s Fifth Avenue without paying for a pair of headphones" although Shine claims that "he did try to pay, using the mobile Apple Store app’s EasyPay option on his phone, but that the purchase didn’t go through."
 Jetta stated that 'when stores add customer-driven point of sale (POS) options like EasyPay, “in general, what happens is that there’s a fairly significant surge in sales” at first, due to the novelty of the new system.
 That’s then followed by some “shakeout of people that don’t like it for a lot of reasons—user difficulty, user error, and the like.”'

-Kurt Jetta's research pertaining to Kmart and Sears found that both of their rewards programs gave discounts of one percent, which Jetta stated, has the effect of hurting their whole customer base.
-Jetta has also criticized JcPenney for what he perceives to be a lack of understanding of trade promotion methodology.

 When grocery chain A&P filed for Chapter 11 bankruptcy in 2015, Jetta criticized the chain, calling the bankruptcy “a surprise to absolutely no one.”